 CPG Legal – Attorneys at law.

-The Costa Rica Family Law Code, establishes what the common law marriage requirements are.
-It states that the “de facto union”, or “common law marriage,” must be public, notorious, stable, and exclusive.
+The Costa Rican Family Code of laws establishes the requirements.
+It states that the “de facto union”, must be public, notorious, stable, and exclusive.
 By “public,” the law establishes that the union must be known to others.
-By stability, the law requires cohabitation for a determined period, and the relationship must be the only one.
+By stability, the law requires cohabitation as a couple with legal aptitude to marry for a determined period.
+This means that the couple must be single, divorced, or widowed.

 Common- law- marriage-ceremony-costa-rica